 You want the craziest spin:

-the Volair Shift has the most impressive spin generation of any paddle on the market.
+the RPM Friction Pro V2 has the most impressive spin generation of any paddle on the market.

 You want a cheap paddle:

 I made this my main paddle and it took my skill level up from a 4.5 immediately.
 It’s so good I’m having a very hard time reaching for my JOOLA.
-At $179 (with our 10% discount code), it matches the J2NF on value.
+At $179 (with our 10% discount code), it's an incredible value.

 I’ve been playing the most competitive games of my life against 5.0 level players since I started using the Loco.
 I think that skilled players can get the most out of it as there's a higher ceiling with this paddle.